primer/react/contributor-docs/behaviors.md

 * As mentioned above, behaviors should have sensible defaults but powerful configuration.
 Behaviors are configured via arguments passed to the hook.
 * When possible, a hook should be able to be called with zero arguments to get all the defaults.
 * Each argument that is required should have an individual parameter on the hook function.
-* Optional arguments (i.e. “settings”) should be provided via a strongly settings object as the last argument to a hook function.
+* Optional arguments (i.e. “settings”) should be provided via a strongly typed settings object as the last argument to a hook function.

 ### Return value of behavior hooks